Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Coupled cluster results

 For molecular dimers it has been found that CCSD(T) regularly outperforms CCSDT, \cite{rezac:2013, rezac:2013b, demovicova:2014, lambie:2024, semidalas:2025} and that CCSDT(Q) and CCSDTQ typically produce results that are converged with respect to the cluster operator for non-covalent interactions. \cite{rezac:2013} However, the perturbative treatment of excitations in CC theory causes diverging results in the metallic limit.\cite{schafer:2024, benali:2020, shepherd:2013} Since the discrepancy between DMC and CC results was first reported for increasingly large dispersion-bound C-based molecules \cite{al-hamdani:2021, villot:2022, shi:2025} with diminishing HOMO-LUMO gaps, \cite{shen:2018, tonshoff:2020, novoselov:2004} lack of convergence with respect to the truncation of the CC operator must be considered as a possible source of error.

-For the AcOH dimer, the \textit{N}$^{9}$ scaling of CCSDT(Q) means that canonical calculations in large basis sets are unattainable.
+Even for the small systems considered in this study, the \textit{N}$^{9}$ scaling of CCSDT(Q) means that canonical calculations in large basis sets are unattainable.
 Therefore, post-CCSD(T) corrections can be obtained by approximating the CC operator through the use of CCSD(cT) \cite{schafer:2024} or rank-reduced distinguishable cluster (SVD-DC-CCSDT+)\cite{rickert:2025, kats:2014, kats:2013, kats:2019} methods, or by using very small, truncated basis sets to carry out canonical CCSDT(Q) calculations. \cite{semidalas:2025}

 Each of these approaches has its own limitations.
-CCSD(cT) \cite{schafer:2024} approximates CCSDT, which is known to be somewhat inaccurate for non-covalent interactions. \cite{rezac:2013, lambie:2024, rezac:2013b, demovicova:2014, semidalas:2025} SVD-DC-CCSDT+ \cite{rickert:2025} enables larger basis sets to be used but is a new method that has currently only been benchmarked to the A24 dataset.\cite{rezac:2015, lambie:2025} Additional benchmarking of the SVD-DC-CCSDT+ method for the AcOH dimer is discussed in Section S2 of the supplementary information.
-Canonical CCSDT(Q) results \cite{semidalas:2025} require the use of small basis sets, implying that these corrections cannot be expected to be converged with respect to basis set size. \cite{smith:2014} Nevertheless, these three approaches result in small post-CCSD(T) corrections of $0.12$ kcal mol$^{-1}$, $-0.01$ kcal mol$^{-1}$ and $0.086$ kcal mol$^{-1}$, respectively for extrapolated CCSD(cT),\cite{shi:2025} SVD-DC-CCSDT+/aVTZ, and CCSDT(Q)/VDZ(p,s).\cite{semidalas:2025} Interestingly, all of the studies that consider approximations to higher-order excitations in the cluster operator have either negligible effects or reduce the magnitude of the CC result, thereby increasing the discrepancy between the DMC and CC results for the AcOH dimer.
+CCSD(cT) \cite{schafer:2024} approximates CCSDT, which is known to be somewhat inaccurate for non-covalent interactions. \cite{rezac:2013, lambie:2024, rezac:2013b, demovicova:2014, semidalas:2025} SVD-DC-CCSDT+ \cite{rickert:2025} enables larger basis sets to be used but is a new method that has currently only been benchmarked to the A24 dataset.\cite{rezac:2015, lambie:2025} Additional benchmarking of the SVD-DC-CCSDT+ method for the AcOH dimer and water-peptide system is shown in the supplementary information.
+Canonical CCSDT(Q) results \cite{semidalas:2025} require the use of small basis sets, implying that these corrections cannot be expected to be converged with respect to basis set size. \cite{smith:2014} Nevertheless, these three approaches result in small post-CCSD(T) corrections of, for the AcOH dimer $0.12$ kcal mol$^{-1}$, $-0.01$ kcal mol$^{-1}$ and $0.055$ kcal mol$^{-1}$, and for the water-peptide system of 0.05 kcal mol$^{-1}$, 0.019 kcal mol$^{-1}$ and 0.012 kcal mol$^{-1}$, respectively, for fitted CCSD(cT),\cite{shi:2025} SVD-DC-CCSDT+/aVTZ, and CCSDT(Q)/VDZ(d,s).\cite{semidalas:2025} Interestingly, all of the results considering higher order excitations in the cluster operator than CCSD(T) have either negligible effects or reduce the magnitude of the CC result, thereby increasing the discrepancy between the DMC and CC results.
 We, therefore, conclude that the discrepancy with DMC is highly unlikely to be sourced from truncation of the CC operator.